Professor Daniel Gladwin

 I received my M.Eng. and Ph.D. degrees in Electronic Engineering from the University of Sheffield, in 2004 and 2009, respectively.
 I undertook postdoctoral positions from 2009 to 2010 in power electronics and safety critical embedded systems for electric vehicles.
 In 2012 I became a lecturer in the Department of Electronic and Electrical engineering as a member of the Electrical Machines and Drives research group.
-I am currently a Senior Lecturer in Electrical Energy Storage and Intelligent Systems.
+In 2020 I was made Professor in Electrical and Control System Engineering.

 My primary research is focused on electrical energy storage across a wide range of applications that includes automotive, power grid, aerospace, rail, and consumer mobile.
 I focus on energy storage technologies such as batteries, super capacitors and flywheels and how the different characteristics of each technology can be exploited to meet the requirements of the application, either individually or as a combined solution.
 I investigate the whole system from the low level storage components and its behaviour right through to the power electronics and interface to the source or load.